dg9vh/MMDVMHost-Websocketboard/README.md

 Also this should improve user experience.

+## Key Features
+* Websockets for reducing load on the hotspot/repeater
+* Currently TXing on all timeslots
+* Last-Heard-List
+* QSO-net-management
+* Local Heard-List
+* DAPNET messages with decoding of Skyper-messages, -rubrics and METAR-messages
+* System-Info-panel for visualize system health
+* Automatically detecting clients timezone for displaying timestamps in local behavior
+* Easier to customize the html-page because client-part persists in html and javascript-files

 ## Technical Details
 The Dashboard persists in detail in 3 components: two on the server (Hotspot/Repeater) side and on on the browser.